ITER: Background

 On 21 November 2006, the seven project partners formally agreed to fund the creation of a nuclear fusion reactor.
 The program is anticipated to last for 30 years – 10 years for construction, and 20 years of operation.
 ITER was originally expected to cost approximately €5 billion.
 However, delays, the rising price of raw materials, and changes to the initial design have seen the official budget estimate rise to between €18 billion and €20 billion.

-The reactor was expected to take 10 years to build and ITER had planned to test its first plasma in 2020 and achieve full fusion by 2023, however the schedule is now to test first plasma in 2025 and full fusion in 2035.
+The reactor was expected to take 10 years to build, and ITER had planned to test its first plasma in 2020 and achieve full fusion by 2023.
+In 2024, ITER published a new schedule with deuterium-deuterium plasma operations starting in 2035.
 Site preparation has begun near Cadarache center, France, and French President Emmanuel Macron launched the assembly phase of the project at a ceremony in 2020.
-Under the revised schedule, work to achieve the first hydrogen plasma discharge was 70% complete in the mid of 2020 and considered on track.
+Under the revised schedule, work to achieve the first hydrogen plasma discharge was 70% complete in the middle of 2020 and considered to be on track.

 One of the ITER objectives is a Q-value ("fusion gain") of 10.
-Q = 1 is called a breakeven.
+Q = 1 is called "breakeven".
 The best result achieved in a tokamak is 0.67 in the JET tokamak.
 The best result achieved for fusion in general is Q = 1.5, achieved in an inertial confinement fusion (ICF) experiment by the National Ignition Facility in late 2022.

 For commercial fusion power stations, engineering gain factor is important.
 Engineering gain factor is defined as the ratio of a plant electrical power output to electrical power input of all plant's internal systems (tokamak external heating systems, electromagnets, cryogenics plant, diagnostics and control systems, etc.).
 Commercial fusion plants will be designed with engineering breakeven in mind (see DEMO).
-Some nuclear engineers consider a Q of 100 is required for commercial fusion power stations to be viable.
+Some nuclear engineers consider a Q of 100 to be required for commercial fusion power stations to be viable.